 Through the annual Michigan Road Scholar Tour, more than 300 faculty and staff have been educated on economics, government and politics, culture, educational systems, health and social issues, history, and the geography of our state.

-The application process for the May 6-10 2019 Michigan Road Scholar tour is now open:
+The application process for the May 6-10 2019 Michigan Road Scholar tour now closed

 The Michigan Road Scholar Tour takes faculty of the University of Michigan (U-M) on a five-day traveling seminar on the State of Michigan.
 This educational tour exposes participants to the state’s economy, government and politics, culture, educational systems, health and social issues, history, and geography.